Harry Washington: American Revolutionary War

-Emigration to Nova Scotia and then Sierra Leone
+Emigration to Nova Scotia

-Under General Carleton's policy, Harry Washington took a British ship to Nova Scotia (as did two other former Mount Vernon slaves, a man and a woman).
-He lived for several years in Birchtown, Nova Scotia, Canada, which had become the largest free African-American city in North America.
+The Crown granted the Loyalists land in Nova Scotia and Washington lived for several years in Birchtown, Nova Scotia, Canada, which had become the largest free African-American city in North America.
 There he married Jenny, another freed slave, and they began to plan for their future.

+Emigration to Sierra Leone

-Discontented with conditions in Nova Scotia, he and his wife chose to join the 1,192 black colonists who migrated to Sierra Leone, West Africa (see Nova Scotian Settlers), a new colony founded by the British in West Africa.
+Denied the right to vote and facing inadaquete protections against violence in Nova Scotia, in 1792, Harry and his wife joined 1,192 black colonists who migrated to Sierra Leone in West Africa to found a new colony.
+These colonists were known as the Nova Scotian Settlers.
 He planned to begin a farm, using scientific farming techniques he had learned at Mount Vernon.

-Rebellion in Sierra Leone

-In 1800 Washington was among several hundred settlers who rose up in a brief rebellion against British rule.
+In 1800, Washington was among several hundred settlers who rose up in a brief rebellion against British rule.
 The precipitating issue was one familiar from the American Revolution: taxation.
 The Sierra Leone Company, which ran the colony for the British government, required the settlers to pay taxes, called quitrents, for using their land, which land remained the property of the company.
 The rebels formed a provisional government and wrote a set of laws, which they nailed to the office door of a company administrator.

 Internal exile and death

-The Sierra Leone Company responded by sending a corps of recently arrived black Jamaican maroons against the rebels.
+The Sierra Leone Company responded by sending a corps of recently arrived black Jamaican Maroons against the rebels.
 In the trials that followed the defeat of the rebellion, Washington was among the rebels sentenced to banishment to Bullom Shore, a flat but fertile area north of the new colony where Lungi Airport is located today.
 He became one of the two leaders of a new settlement but died there of disease.
 His descendants and those of other African Americans make up a portion of the Sierra Leone Creole people.